open5e/open5e/source/classes/druid.rst

 Nature's Ward
 ~~~~~~~~~~~~~

-When you reach 10th level, you can't be charmed or frightened by
+When you reach 10th level, you can't be :ref:`srd:charmed` or :ref:`srd:frightened` by
 elementals or fey, and you are immune to poison and disease.

 Nature's Sanctuary